Table of Contents

 Most compound adjectives are placed before the noun they describe.

-• He bought a well-maintained car.
+- He bought a well-maintained car.

-Here, well-maintained describes the condition of the car.
+(Well-maintained describes the condition of the car.)

-• Overuse: He wrote a long-winded, overly complicated, poorly-structured report.
+- Overuse: He wrote a long-winded, overly complicated, poorly structured report.

-• Balanced: He wrote a poorly structured report.
+- Balanced: He wrote a poorly structured report.

 You can create compound adjectives by combining an adjective and a noun.

-• She lives in a sun-lit room.
+- She lives in a sun-lit room.
+(Sun-lit describes a room brightened by sunlight.)

-• Before the noun: It was a well-thought-out plan.
+- Before the noun: It was a well-thought-out plan.

-• After the noun: The plan was well thought out.
+- After the noun: The plan was well thought out.

 Types Of Compound Adjectives